Muzznah/Pyber-Growth-Opportunity-Analysisis/README.md

 **Programming**

-While creating a copy of the pyberdf and adding city type and fare column to it I struggled to combine it into one step.
-The following code:
+Figuring how to add two columns with a copy function while chaining it with pd.DataFrame.

 	fare_data_df=pd.DataFrame(pyber_data_df.copy()["City Type"])
 	fare_data_df["Fare"]=pyber_data_df["Fare"].copy()

-resulted in the desired output but I could not find a way to add both “Fare” and “City Type” column at the same time.
+The above code resulted in the desired output but it did not add “Fare” and “City Type” column in the same line.

 **Data analysis:**

 1. Understanding the difference between the merge(how=left) and merge(how=inner) and its impacts on the new data-frame formed.

-2. Understanding that calculating total drivers, using the merged data-    frame, resulted in overstating the count.
+2. Understanding that calculating total drivers, using the merged data-frame, resulted in overstating the count.

 **Graphing:**

 1. Had a difficulty understanding if I required additional libraries to plot the “FiveThirtyEight” styled graph or I could just do it with matplotlib.
 2. Initially plotted it by importing seaborn.

 3. Changing the X-labels to Months when the ticks were by weeks.

 4. Adjusting grid lines and ticks to display only 3 and 4 of them, respectively.

 ### Technical Analyses Used

 1. Internet search of official documentation and a thorough analysis of examples provided in them.

 2. Through trial and error and discussion with peers I figured out that by using double square brackets instead of “pd.DataFrame I could get a new dataframe with both the columns in one line:

 	fare_data_df = pyber_data_df[["City Type","Fare"]].copy()

 3. Inspection of Venn diagrams providing an explanation of merge(how=left) showed that the data was merged after giving priority to the data in the left frame.
-This resulted in the repetition of driver count in the MD and hence to get an accurate value of total drivers it had to be calculated using the city_data.csv.
+This resulted in the repetition of driver count in the MD.
+To get an accurate value of total drivers it had to be calculated using the city_data.csv.

 4. In addition to official documentation a lot of queries on stack overflow and blog posts for plotting “FiveThirtyEight” style graph and trial and error approach helped resolve the issue.

 ## Recommendations and Next Steps